theramiyer/blog/content/page/politics.md

 ## Apolitical Identity

 I consider myself apolitical.
-While some, such as Akash Banerjee, criticize this position---and I’ve seen similar debates on dating profiles and elsewhere---I remain firm in identifying as apolitical until I have reason to change.
+While some, such as Akash Banerjee, criticize this position---and I’ve seen similar debates on social profiles and elsewhere---I remain firm in identifying as apolitical until I have reason to change.
 This is a personal stance; no one else gets to dictate it.

 ## Views on Politicians